The 1st petrochemical facility in the US Arctic

 Long Term

-The availability of methanol and DME for development of cleaner alternative fuel engines will enable dramatic reductions in pollution and a truly carbon-neutral power system for the oilfield and North Slope communities based on locally produced fuels.
+The availability of methanol and DME for development of cleaner alternative fuel engines will enable dramatic reductions in pollution and a carbon-neutral power system for the oilfield and North Slope communities based on locally produced fuels.
 The goal is true energy independence for the communities of the Arctic.
+This long-range vision is reinforced by recent North Slope Borough support, highlighted in the resolution referenced here, underscoring the alignment between Alyeschem’s development plans and the region’s priorities.

 The isolated market which makes this DCheM concept possible also means that we need good long-term relationships with all of the stakeholders.
 That includes all of the operators, service companies as well as the North Slope Borough and local communities.
 This is a project that will benefit everyone.